Skip to navigation Skip to main content

 2. If you want to pre-process md or html files using another template language, change the Default Template Engine for Markdown Files or HTML Files, respectively.
 This can also be done on a per-template basis.
 We will likely add additional hooks for preprocessing in the future.

-Example: Add Sass support to Eleventy Jump to heading
+Example: Add Sass support to Eleventy

 For a more realistic sample, here’s an example of Eleventy looking for all .scss files in a project’s input directory to process them to your output directory.